tybenz/morph/_posts/2013-04-08-the-game-engine-begins.md

 ---
 layout: post
 date: 2013-04-08 10:23:34
-title: "HTML5 2D Game Engine"
+title: The Game Engine Begins
 ---
 I am not a game developer... yet.
 But I&#8217;ve had an idea for a 2D platforming game floating around in my head for a few years now and I